intel-analytics/ipex-llm/ppml/docs/submit_job.md

 The PPML Command Line Interface is a unified tool to submit ppml spark jobs on a cluster.

 ### Synopsis
-Once a user application is bundled, it can be launched using the bigdl-ppml-submit.sh script.
-This script takes care of setting up sgx environment accoring to sgx configuration and cluster & deploy mode, running PPML jobs in secure environment:
+Once a user application is bundled, it can be launched using the [bigdl-ppml-submit.sh](https://github.com/intel-analytics/BigDL/blob/main/ppml/trusted-big-data-ml/python/docker-graphene/bigdl-ppml-submit.sh) script.
+This script takes care of setting up sgx configuration and cluster & deploy mode, running PPML jobs in secure environment:
 ```
 ./bigdl-ppml-submit.sh [options] <application-jar> [application-arguments]
 ```